 Men and Politics

-It’s been suggested that Heston’s political education may have been formulated by his constant contact with the conservative-minded DeMille.
+It has often been suggested that Heston’s political education may have been formulated by his constant contact with the conservative-minded DeMille.
 Heston had already been exposed to him when he was personally handpicked to appear in The Greatest Show on Earth, only his second film feature.
-The director’s right-wing viewpoints may have possibly swayed the young actor into becoming a veritable poster boy for the National Rifle Association in his later years, or so it was said.
+The director’s right-wing viewpoints may have possibly swayed the young actor into becoming a veritable poster boy for the National Rifle Association in his later years, or so it was believed.

 For his part, Heston claimed not to have spent much time around DeMille.
 What would the director have thought of his star’s eager participation as a 1960s Civil Rights activist?
 Or his stint as president of the Screen Actors Guild, or his involvement with the National Endowment for the Arts?
 The argument does not hold up under scrutiny.